 Stockholm is officially my favourite European city!
-After a spending a weekend in the Swedish capital, I fell in love with the laid-back vibe and beautiful architecture and ticked another destination off my bucket list.
+After spending a weekend in the Swedish capital, I fell in love with the laid-back vibe and beautiful architecture and ticked another destination off my bucket list.
 If you’re planning a weekend in Stockholm, I’d recommend staying at the Nobis Hotel in Norrmalm.
-Not only is the hotel centrally located, but it’s beautifully designed and has a very personable service.
+The hotel is centrally located and beautifully designed with a very personable service.
 Additional perks include the flagship Acne store (housed in the same building) and one of the best bars in the city!

 One thing you absolutely must try in Sweden is ‘kanelbullar,’ Swedish cinnamon rolls.
 There are tons of suggestions on the best in the city, but I went to the beautiful Vete-Katten.
 This stunning café serves other sweet treats making it the perfect place to ‘fika’; the Swedish tradition of meeting for coffee and pastries.

 You have to trust me on this next one, but Max fast food outlet is an absolute must!
 We wandered into the branch opposite our hotel after a night out for a quick munch.
 At 3am the restaurant was pretty chaotic, but self-service machines were easy to order from.
 Now I’m not sure what kind of unicorn tears they use to make the burger sauce, but this is the best fast food I’ve tasted…ever!
 The added bonus of a greaseproof sleeve to eat the burger from, skin on fries and delicious chicken wings make Max restaurant a solid 10/10!

 Riche restaurant and Brasserie Vau De Ville are also popping, I’d recommend alfresco dining/drinking at either place; Vau De Ville has a great sound system which adds to the vibe.
 We personally loved Vigårda for drinks, the burgers were lacklustre but the old school hip-hop/r&B and outdoor seating won us over along with the rosé cider and fries.
 EAT Summer Garden (pictured) is upstairs from Vigårda and has a beautiful terrace, perfect for daytime drinking.
 Both are located in the MOOD Stockholm shopping mall which is also worth visiting for the interior alone!